 Each new book order is shipped out “right away, no waiting,” which is just the way Pearl likes everything to be delivered.

-…and now, without any more waiting, meet Pearl, author, actor, pint-sized super spy .007, and cherished “alpha” flock member here at Casa Feathers n Beak n Shells!
+About the co-author: Pearl is an author, actor, pint-sized super spy .007, and cherished “alpha” flock member here at Casa Feathers n Beak n Shells!

 Age: Timeless.
 We hope.
 (Typical lifespan is 20 years but the oldest known cockatiel was 36!)